devdinu/middlers/README.md

     )

 ```
+you could pass other options
-* `gomw.RateLimitter(store, ratelimitConfig)` - if you wanna use custom store instead of inmemory
+* `gomw.RateLimitter(store, ratelimitConfig)` - If you wanna use custom store instead of inmemory
+* `gomw.Timed(duration)` - To enable the middleware to timeout with given duration

 ## Contribution